FAQ:Recording - Troubleshooting

-The input slider in Mixer Toolbar is purposely disabled if it cannot directly manipulate the operating system's slider for the sound device, or if that device has no system slider.
+The recording slider in Mixer Toolbar is purposely disabled if it cannot directly manipulate the operating system's slider for the sound device, or if that device has no system slider.
 Turning down the Audacity slider to prevent distortion would be inadequate unless it also turned down the system slider.
 It would only make existing distortion quieter instead of removing it.

 If the slider is disabled, check first in Device Toolbar that you are selecting the correct device.
-Audacity should be able to control the input level of most built-in sound devices subject to the device having appropriate Sound Device Drivers.
+Audacity should be able to control the recording level of most built-in sound devices subject to the device having appropriate Sound Device Drivers.

-External recording devices such as USB turntables or interfaces may not have an operating system slider, especially on Mac OS X. For all cases where there is no system slider, try to adjust the output level on the recording device itself.
+External recording devices such as USB turntables or interfaces may not have an operating system slider, especially on Mac OS X. For all cases where there is no system slider, try to adjust the playback level on the recording device itself.